 14 Note: Federal rule requires these tests begin three years after federal effective date.
-The proposed rule requires them to begin sooner, therefore, the costs associated with any required testing prior to the three-year federal start date is attributable to the proposed rule.
+The rule requires them to begin sooner, therefore, the costs associated with any required testing prior to the three-year federal start date is attributable to the rule amendments.

-- a.
-This is conducted by a service provider and there are roughly 2,000 sumps used for interstitial monitoring at UST sites in Washington. - b.
-Estimated to cost roughly \$200 per test. - c.
-Half of these will occur in two years, one year earlier than the federal rule requires. - d.
-Aggregate cost attributable to the proposed rule is the cost of one test per tank, or \$193,000.
+- Half of these will occur in two years, one year earlier than the federal rule requires. - Aggregate cost attributable to the rule is the cost of one test per tank at half of the sumps, or \$193,000.

-This results in an estimated 20-year present value 15 of approximately of \$1.06 million.
+This results in an estimated 20-year present value15 of approximately of \$1.06 million.

-Records need to be kept an additional two years under the proposed rule.
+Records need to be kept an additional two years under the rule.

-Also, costs may accrue for utilization of certified service provider for tightness tests, overflow prevention equipment inspections, release detection equipment inspections, and repairs to system components; as well as reporting of these inspections and retention of these records.
+Also, costs may accrue for use of certified service provider for tightness tests, overflow prevention equipment inspections, release detection equipment inspections, and repairs to system components; as well as reporting of these inspections and retention of these records.
 Costs will depend on the service provider and how many tanks are at the site.
-Costs are estimated to range from \$400 - \$900.
+Costs are estimated to range from \$400 - \$900 per additional action.

-The proposed changes result in likely costs for companies providing training in the form of updating training programs.
-These costs would vary depending on the existing training program.
+The rule amendments result in likely costs for companies providing training in the form of updating training programs.
+These costs will vary depending on the existing training program.

-This updating is estimated to cost \$120 - \$480 based on 1 to 4 hours of a Training and Development manager's time, a \$50.88 hourly wage 16 multiplied by a factor of 2.257 for overhead 17, and an inflation adjustment of 2.7 percent 18.
+This updating is estimated to cost \$120 - \$480 based on one to four hours of a Training and Development manager's time, a \$50.88 hourly wage16 multiplied by a factor of 2.257 for overhead,17 and an inflation adjustment of 2.7 percent.18